Truecoding4life/api-adventures/README.md

 ## Installation:

-* To install all dependences, run: npm install
+* To install all dependencies, run: npm install
 * Create the database in MYSQL using the schema.sql.
 * To load the seeds into the database, run: npm run seed
 * To start the server, run: node server.js